 Master of Science in Public Health (MSPH) in Health Education & Health Communication

 The program equips students with the fundamental skills and knowledge necessary for careers in these areas.
-The curriculum emphasizes health promotion, education and communication strategies for working with individuals, organizations and communities.
-Please view the curriculum and program competencies.
+The curriculum develops skills in: understanding social and behavior change; developing, implementing and evaluating programs; and advocating and communicating effectively with individuals, organizations, communities, and policymakers.

-Students conclude the program by producing a final paper that critically evaluates an activity or activities performed during the field placement.
-Part-time applicants are welcome in this program.
+Students conclude the program by producing a practice-based proposal on a topic relevant to their field placement.
 Students who successfully complete this degree program are eligible to sit for the national certification exam to become Certified Health Education Specialists.

-State-specific Information for Online and Externship Programs:
+State-specific Information for Online and Externship Programs

 Students in the MSPH program currently cannot conduct field placements in Kentucky.
 For more information, please contact an admissions representative.
 Students should be aware of additional state-specific information for online programs.